 Iceland’s Golden Circle Tour

-If my chauffeur decides that being the designated driver for the entirety of our honeymoon is no fun (likely), then the alternative reduced Iceland itinerary would be the Golden Circle Tour which takes a mere 3.5 hours to tackle by car (6 – 10 hours with stops).
-Although, I hear that a tour guide input may be useful at times and I don’t want to miss out on the history of the Iceland.
-Did you know that Iceland was the first country to elect a female Head of State?
+If your chauffeur decides that being the designated driver for the entirety of your honeymoon is no fun, then the alternative reduced Iceland itinerary would be the Golden Circle Tour which takes a mere 3.5 hours to tackle by car (6 – 10 hours with stops).

 Highlights of the Golden Circle include